raymonduchen/DRLND-P2-Continuous-Control/Report.md

 #### Dealing with unstable learning

 One of the biggest problem in reinforcement learning is its unstable learning.
-There're several techniques  used in this project DDPG implementation :
+There're several techniques  used in this project's DDPG implementation :

 - **Experience replay using memory buffer**：Similar to DQN, DDPG also uses memory buffer to store several experience tuples with state, action, reward and next state `(s, a, r, s')`, and sample it randomly for learning to avoid sequential experience correlation.
 - **Fixed target**：Similar to DQN, it's unstable to train model with moving target.
 Therefore, both DDPG actor and DDPG critic have their own pairs of local network and target network.